graezykev/ts-eslint-standard-js/steps.md

 # VS Code ESLint extension

-search `dbaeumer.vscode-eslint` on the Extensions pannel
+search and install `dbaeumer.vscode-eslint` on the Extensions pannel

 show error on editing

 ## Auto format on save

+`.vscode/settings.json`:

 ```json
 {